 Maine is an absolutely fabulous place for lighthouse lovers.
 With the second longest coastline in the US (second only to Alaska) there are 65 lighthouses scattered up and down the coast – and even in some rivers.

-It is not easy to visit many of the lighthouses as many are located on islands and some are now privately owned.
+It is not easy to visit most of the lighthouses as many are located on islands and some are now privately owned.
 Few lighthouses allow the public inside.
 If you wish to see the interior workings of lighthouses then I strongly recommend making a trip to Maine during Maine Open Lighthouse Day – usually held on the second Saturday of September.
 During that time numerous lighthouses are opened to the public, often it’s the only time during the year you can enter many of these facilities.

 If you’re not here during that one day a year then we have a suggested itinerary for people wishing to see lighthouses in Midcoast Maine.
 This list starts in the Portland area and moves north ending at Marshall Point Lighthouse, which coincidentally is also where Forrest Gump ended his cross country run.
 Even with this curated list of lighthouses, it will take you more than a day to visit them all, we recommend 2 to 3 days to see all the lighthouses and explore Midcoast Maine.
 Our hotel, Wiscasset Woods Lodge, is the perfect place to stay on your trip as we’re close to everything in Midcoast Maine.